Particular/docs.particular.net/nservicebus/azure-service-bus/sanitization.md

 ### Backward compatibility with versions 6 and below

 To remain backward compatible with endpoints versions 6 and below, endpoints version 7 and above should be configured to perform sanitization based on version 6 and below rules.
-The following custom topology will ensure entities are sanitized in a backwards compatible manner.
+The following custom sanitization will ensure entities are sanitized in a backwards compatible manner.

 snippet: asb-backward-compatible-custom-sanitiaztion-strategy